-At the Hotel Althenloh, also one of the Royal Museums of Fine Art of Belgium, the Magritte Museum in Brussels presents the most important works by the Belgian master of surrealism.
+At the Hotel Althenloh, also one of the Royal Museums of Fine Art of Belgium, the Magritte Museum - Royal Museums of Fine Arts presents the most important works by the Belgian master of surrealism.
 With more than 200 works on display, this is the world’s largest collection of works by Réné Magritte.

 On the other side of the Place Royale, BOZAR is a dynamic arts centre with more than 4,000 m² of exhibition space, a superb concert hall, a chamber music room, two small theatres, three new multimedia rooms, the BOZAR shop, the BOZAR BRASSERIE and the Royal Cinémathèque.

 The Cinquantaire is one of the Royal Museums of Art and History, housed in a magnificent building created by Léopold II that stands in the Cinquantenaire Park.
 It will take you on a fascinating voyage of discovery through art and history.